[index]

 $

-But here are some that fail the rule despite no clear exception case: vein,
+But here are some words that the rule fails despite these words not fitting